open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

  	+ Copy the directory holding Vagrantfile to the new place and run vagrant up from it.
 	+ If you copy the directory before ```vagrant up``` the box for the first time, skip the next step.
 	+ Vagrant now assume that these two locations refer to the same box.
-Delete copied_directory/.vagrant to unlink.
+Delete .vagrant folder under copied_directory the to unlink.

 	   ```
 	   cd copied_directory
 	   rm -rf .vagrant
 	   ```

 	+ All the above steps could be replaced with

 	   ```